linkerd/website/linkerd.io/content/blog/2023/0713-linkerd-in-production.md

 Linkerd's **H**igh **A**vailability (HA) mode changes the way Linkerd is deployed to eliminate single points of failure and ensure maximum availability for your cluster, so **definitely use HA mode for production use**.

-In HA mode, three replicas of each control plane component are deployed on separate nodes, which ensures that no single node failure can take down your entire control plane.
+In HA mode, Linkerd deploys three replicas of each control plane component to ensure that no single control-plane component failure can take down your entire control plane.
+It also provides resource limits for the control-plane components to help out the Kubernetes scheduler; you are strongly encouraged to check the resource limits and make sure that they are appropriate for your application.

 HA mode also adds a strict requirement that Linkerd's proxy-injector be fully operational before any other pods can start, in order to prevent early pods from accidentally starting without mTLS.
+This is implemented using an admission webhook, so it is _critical_ that you annotate the `kube-system` namespace with `config.linkerd.io/admission-webhooks=disabled`: this will prevent a deadlock where Linkerd is waiting for Kubernetes to be fully running, but Kubernetes is waiting for the Linkerd admission webhook!

-Note that HA mode _requires_ that each of the three control-plane replicas run on different nodes, which means that your cluster must have at least three nodes to use HA mode.
-It also tries to set effective resource limits for the control-plane components; this may an area that you need to edit.
-Also note that you _must_ annotate the `kube-system` namespace with `config.linkerd.io/admission-webhooks=disabled`, to make sure that Linkerd doesn't try to inject proxies into anything there.
+Finally, note that HA mode _requires_ each of the three control-plane replicas run on different Nodes, which means that your cluster must have at least three Nodes to use HA mode.
+(This is the reason why HA mode isn't the default: it won't work on single-Node demo clusters.)

 For more details about Linkerd's HA mode, check out the [Linkerd HA mode documentation](https://linkerd.io/2.13/features/ha/).